vicen621/GuiAPI/README.md

 # GuiAPI
-GUI Api for bukkit plugins, with 1.16 to 1.17 support.
+Lightweight and easy-to-use GUI API for Bukkit plugins.

 ## Instalation